mittwald/goharbor-client/CONTRIBUTING.md

 > To maintain integrity with the rest of the repository, new sub-client's `.go`-files should be prefixed with their package name.

 `user.go` holds the methods that act operations on `user` objects on the `goharbor` API.
-The below examples are not guaranteed to be up to date.
+The below examples are not guaranteed to be up-to-date.

 It contains a `RESTClient` struct that groups together the `v2` Goharbor client, client `Options` as well as a field `AuthInfo` for [openAPI's `runtime.ClientAuthInfoWriter`](https://pkg.go.dev/github.com/go-openapi/runtime#ClientAuthInfoWriter).
 The latter is used to authenticate requests to the `goharbor` API: